twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTPROPERTIESFORM** and **TFONTPROPERTIESFRAME** – Contains properties and unsupported tables (version 7.0 & above) in the font.
 If the non-Unicode language is Chinese, Japanese or Korean, the hexadecimal data text box in the **Unsupported Tables** tab substitutes Latin-1 accented letters by ASCII forms, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth forms or other symbols, e.g. £ by ￡ and « by ≪.
 The MegaWaves font was used in the form's identification and legal tabs as shown in the manual.
 * **TFONTSETTINGSFORM** – Contains basic naming fields or metrics settings, Unicode and code page ranges, gasp ranges and more.
 * **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font.
 Unsupported tables is a separate tab in the font properties window in version 7.0 & above.
 * **TFONTTESTFORM** – Test desktop fonts (not web fonts).
 The default text in `mmFontTest` and `Memo1` (version 7.0 & above) in version 4.0 until 5.6 is the program name, letters and numbers with DOS/Windows Latin-1 and USA characters (version 6.0 & above removes the characters at the end and adds High-Logic FontCreator at the beginning).
 Version 1.1.1c until 5.0 allows the user to change the encoding (it was removed in version 5.5 & above).
-The Verajja font was used in the form in a size of 24 points with the pangrams sample text selected as shown in the manual.
+The Verajja font (24 points) was used in the form with the pangrams sample text as shown in the manual.
 If the unregistered copy detects it is running after a grace period of 30 days, **TDISABLEDFORM** (old versions) or the **Evaluation Period Expired** message (recent versions) is shown instead.
 This corresponds to the `TestFontTTFOTF` (`miFontTestTTFOTFClick`) and `TestFontWOFF` (`btnFontTestWoffClick`) functions used by `CheckLicenseNotGood`.
 * **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors to any glyph in the font if OpenType positioning data exists.
 * **TFORMEDITANCHOR** (version 7.0 & above) – Edits anchors in any glyph in the font if OpenType positioning data exists.
 * **TFORMINSERTGLYPHS** (**TINSERTGLYPHFORM**) – Inserts glyphs in the font.